gersteinj/intro-to-programming-18/docs/units/03-control-structures/3i/PITCHME.md

 ---
 ## Optional Arguments

-* You can give a default value for an argument in your definition
-* Assigning a value for an argument with a default value will overwrite the default
+* Assigning a value for an argument with a default will overwrite it
-* Arguments with defaults don't need to be assigned a value in the function call
+* Arguments with defaults can be excluded
-* Arguments with defaults *must* come after arguments without defaults
+* Must come after arguments without defaults

 ```python
 def star(sz=100):